nautobot/nautobot-app-version-control/README.md

-  pydocstyle          Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint              Run pylint code analysis. restart             Gracefully restart all containers. start               Start Nautobot and its dependencies in detached mode. stop                Stop Nautobot and its dependencies. tests               Run all tests for this plugin.
+  pydocstyle          Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint              Run pylint code analysis. restart             Gracefully restart all containers. sphinx              Rebuild Sphinx documentation on changes, with live-reload in the
+                      browser.
+  start               Start Nautobot and its dependencies in detached mode. stop                Stop Nautobot and its dependencies. tests               Run all tests for this plugin.